Ribbon cut for new Office of Disability Management at CFB Halifax

 The ODM provides one-on-one case management services for injured, ill or impaired employees, offering personalized support to help navigate through the process, which can be confusing and stressful.
 According to management of the new office, the ODM’s role is to be an impartial, collaborative and inclusive entity that facilitates a supportive, safe and healthy work environment, enabling ill, impaired and injured employees to stay at work or return to the workplace as early as medically feasible.
 ODM staff are aiming to help both employees and employer navigate through things like proper accommodation for employees, facilitating leave and return to the workplace, and working through medical retirements when required.
 This applies in cases of injuries that occur at the job as well as non-occupational cases.

-While dealing with a workplace injury, or an illness that takes an employee away from their job, is never easy, the four disability management advisors at the new office will bring positive change to the process, said Kin Choi, Associate Deputy Minister (HR-Civ).
+While dealing with a workplace injury, or an illness that takes an employee away from their job, is never easy, the four disability management advisors at the new office will bring positive change to the process, said Kin Choi, Assistant Deputy Minister (HR-Civ).
 He was at the grand opening along with ODM National Manager Chantal Lussier, local ODM staff, MARLANT Chief of Staff Capt(N) Guillaume Lafrance, and many others.

 “Don’t let the word ‘disability’ turn this into a negative.
 This office is here to help people get back to work, help them be productive and improve their overall wellbeing,” Choi said.